greta-schock/greta-schock/README.md

 ## Whale hello there! 🐳

 I am **Greta Schock** currently working on passion projects such as **Bootket List** (a NPS hiking bucket list webite).
-I am a new **Fullstack Developer** with an interest in Front-End Development. **Skilled in React JS, HTML, CSS/Bootstrap, NodeJS, MongoDB (Mongoose), SQL (MySQL && Postgres), REST API’s.** Enthusiastic engineering professional with a Bachelor of Arts in International Affairs - Latin America and a Hack Reactor Software Engineering Immersive certification.
+I am a new **Fullstack Developer** with an interest in Front-End Development.
+Enthusiastic engineering professional with a Bachelor of Arts in International Affairs - Latin America/Anthropology and a Hack Reactor Software Engineering Immersive certification.

+- 🔭 I’m currently looking for work as a **Full-Stack Developer**
+- 🌱 I’m currently learning **Typescript**
+- 💬 Ask me about **Web Development** && **Coding Bootcamps**

 ---
 ### Contact Me!